-Few can deny just how cute the Persian cat breed is as a whole, heck, it’s probably why it is the most “recognizable” cat breed in the entire world.
-And while there are some that may say that they would never actually want to own a Persian, we would challenge them to try and pick up a Persian kitten and want to immediately adopt him or her on the spot!
+Few can deny just how cute the Persian cat breed is; heck, it’s probably why it is the most “recognizable” cat breed in the world.
+While some may say they would never actually want to own a Persian, we would challenge them to try and pick up a Persian kitten and immediately adopt it on the spot!
 And here lies the problem.

 You see…

-Because the guys are SOOOO cute, it often causes folks or “overlook” some personality “traits” and grooming requirements that the Persian cat breed has which later on down the road become a real issue for the ill prepared Persian cat owner.
+Because the guys are so cute, it often causes folks to “overlook” some personality “traits” and grooming requirements that the Persian cat breed has, which later on down the road becomes a real issue for the ill-prepared Persian cat owner.
+This is why…

 Persian Cat Breed Fast Facts